jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### didHide() {#didHide}

-Tell the component it became hidden.
+Tell this component it became hidden.

 Override this method to provide your own implementation.